sohambuilds/interview_eval/README.md

 Key features:
 - Speech-to-text conversion for capturing interview questions and answers
-- RAG-based system for generating ideal answers
+- RAG-based system for generating ideal answers using FAISS and ConversationalRetrievalChain
-- Sophisticated answer comparison and scoring mechanism
+- Sophisticated answer comparison and scoring mechanism using ROUGE scores and LLM evaluation
 - Integration with Groq API for fast and efficient language processing

 ## System Requirements